ibm-xaas/iaas-custom-image-ubuntu-focal-consul/README.md

 ```

 Due to the limitation of the current [packer-plugin-ibmcloud](https://github.com/IBM/packer-plugin-ibmcloud), it's a little difficult to create custom images with multiple regions, that's doable just a little more consideration to be working on.
 It's good enough for now.

+# History
+03/22/22 transferred from the personal org to ibm-xaas